-Primarily in the east Aegean and along the Turkish coasts you can cruise larger wooden motorsailers called gulets or gülets, which are a balanced blend between Turkey's indigenous sea-going vessel and 20th century naval architecture.
+Primarily in the east Aegean and along the Turkish coasts you can cruise larger wooden motorsailers called gulets, which are a balanced blend between Turkey's indigenous sea-going vessel and 20th century naval architecture.

 Gulet cruising in short

 - Most gulet charter companies are located in Bodrum and Marmaris in Turkey and in Split and Dubrovnik in Croatia.

 - Typically these yachts are very luxurious: air conditioning, ice machine, very spacious mahogany interiors, teak decks and a large professional galley or kitchen.